jackdewinter/pymarkdown/readme.md

 ## Bugs - List

-- 257,260 - blank lines and lists, should put leading space in token

 - blank line ending a list is parsed wrong into tokens
   - >>stack_count>>0>>#9:[end-ulist]
   - should be end and then blank, as the blank is outside of the list